irishgordo/harvester-wiki/Issue-Management.md

 The core concept is that an issue can be added to the **Harvester Developer Issue Management** once it contains **sufficient information** and **has been assigned a milestone**.

-The general flow is as follows:

-- When an issue is created:

-  - If the creator is not a member of the organization, the issue is added to the [Community Issue Management](https://github.com/harvester/harvester/wiki/Community-Issue-Management).

-  - If the creator is a member of the organization, the issue is added to the [Harvester Developer Issue Management](https://github.com/harvester/harvester/wiki/Harvester-Developer-Issue-Management) with the default Planning milestone.

 ## Automation Workflow